sekika/swrcfit/doc/en/install-mac.md

 After installation of swrcfit with homebrew, you can always upgrade to the latest version by `brew update; brew upgrade`.

-For [[drawing graph with gnuplot]], you must set the environment variable GNUTERM.
+For [drawing graph with gnuplot](graph.md), you must set the environment variable GNUTERM.
 You can choose from x11, qt and aqua.
 Set `GNUTERM=qt` for example.